awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-considerations.md

 During hyperparameter tuning, Amazon SageMaker attempts to ﬁgure out if your hyperparameters are log\-scaled or linear\-scaled\.
 Initially, it assumes that hyperparameters are linear\-scaled\.
 If they should be log\-scaled, it might take some time for Amazon SageMaker to discover that\.
 If you know that a hyperparameter should be log\-scaled and can convert it yourself, doing so could improve hyperparameter optimization\.

-## Choosing the Best Degree of Parallelism<a name="automatic-model-tuning-parallelism"></a>
+## Choosing the Best Number of Concurrent Training Jobs<a name="automatic-model-tuning-parallelism"></a>

-Running more hyperparameter tuning jobs in parallel gets more work done quickly, but a tuning job improves only through successive rounds of experiments\.
+Running more hyperparameter tuning jobs concurrently gets more work done quickly, but a tuning job improves only through successive rounds of experiments\.
 Typically, running one training job at a time achieves the best results with the least amount of compute time\.

 ## Running Training Jobs on Multiple Instances<a name="automatic-model-tuning-distributed-metrics"></a>